• Skip to primary navigation

 • Roast your turkey, like I did in this recipe

-The herbed butter made with thyme, sage, garlic powder, dried onion, salt, and pepper melts into the meat as the turkey cooks at 350°F (your cook time will depend on the weight of your turkey).
-The result is a rich, buttery flavor highlighted by herbs, with a tender juiciness throughout the bird and a beautiful brown skin on the outside.
 All of the juices and butter that cook out of the turkey will gather in the roasting pan, and you’ll use this to baste every 15 minutes to keep everything super moist and tender.
 The remaining juices are used to make a pan gravy, perfect for topping cauliflower mashed potatoes and any other keto Thanksgiving recipes you make this year..

-How to know if a turkey is done:
+How to Know if a Turkey is Done

 The best way to know if your turkey is done is to use a meat thermometer.
 You’ll want your turkey to have an internal temperature of 165°F.